jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 # Mujoco-OpenAi-Gym-Ubuntu
-Short description of instillation process for Mujoco 1.50 with OpenAi Gym
+Short description of instillation process for Mujoco 1.50 with OpenAi Gym on Ubuntu 16.04

 ## Ubuntu
 Make sure to have [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) installed.
 You can try with another version, but this is the one I am using.

 ## Anaconda
 1. Download the latest version of [Anaconda](https://www.anaconda.com/download/#linux) with Python 3.6 version.
 My version of Anaconda is 4.5.1.
 You can probably use any other type of virtual environment.
+This allows us to isolate the environment we are setting up just incase it breaks.
 2. Create a virtual envinronment with Anaconda:
 ```bash
 foo@bar:~$ conda create -n NameOfYourEnvironment python=3.6 anaconda
 ```
-This allows us to isolate the environment we are setting up just incase it breaks.
-Now you have a virtual environment.

 ## MuJoCo
 1. Go to [Mujoco](https://www.roboti.us/index.html) and follow directions to obtain a license.
 They have free licenses for students and a 30-free trial version.